-Before we meet today's author, I want to announce that the winner of the PDF of False Alarm, by Veronica Heley, is:
+Before we meet today's author, I want to announce that the winner of the drawing for The Word Unleashed, by Steve Rzasa, is:

-Now let's revisit with novelist Jill Eileen Smith, author of Rebekah (Revell, January 2013).
+Now let's meet novelist Jill Eileen Smith, author of Abigail: A Novel (Revell, February 2010).

 Please tell us five random things we might not know about you.

--- My maiden name and my married name are the same.
+-- My maiden name and married name are the same.

-Please tell us a bit more about the plot of Rebekah.
+Please tell us a bit more about the plot of Abigail.